eric-asare/ConnectionsLab/projectTwo/Documentation.md

    **Disclaimer:** Names of participants omitted for privacy.
 Users responses are weaved into a single answer.

-   * What is your first impression of the product?
+   * What is your first impression of the product? <br>
    **Ans:** It is an interesting game.
 The easy level is going to be easy.
 The words will be straigtforward.

-   * What is going in your mind as you interact with this product?
+   * What is going in your mind as you interact with this product?<br>
    **Ans:** This is interesting.
 The game play seems straight forward.
 Are all these words?
 Where did you get these words?
 Wait the easy level is not as easy as it seems.
 I am too dumb.
 I should type fast,time ticking.

-   * What did you expect to happen?
+   * What did you expect to happen?<br>
    **Ans:** Thought it was a competition game but turns out to be a collaboration game?
 Thought it would be easy.

-   * Does this feel like it was designed for you?
+   * Does this feel like it was designed for you?<br>
    **Ans:** Oh yes!,  No I am too dumb, my memory not so good for this game lol.
 Could be easier.

    * What would you change?
-What should be added or removed to enhance your experience.
+What should be added or removed to enhance your experience.<br>
    **Ans:**
    1. Could you clearly tell players whether they are collaborating or competing against each other.
    2. Could you clear the input so that I don't have to clean it when typing a new word